 - Have someone share how they were converted.

 - Make guests aware of other opportunities to learn about Christianity.
-We’ll often start a new Alpha course near a Sunday like Easter or Christmas.

 - Perform a five to ten minute drama that alludes to the meaning of the resurrection or portrays it.